tomvanschaijk/tomvanschaijk.github.io/_posts/2023-04-01-traveling-salesman.markdown

 ### Thousands of little creepers...

+Talking about wonderful...
+The next algorithm got me even more excited than genetic algorithms.
+We'll stick to nature, but switch gears from the wonders of evolution to the behavior of one of the most numerous animals on the plant: ants!
+I was extremely excited to dig my fingers into this one, and I hope it will get you equally excited.
+Ant colony optimization is a very interesting algorithm where we mimic the behavior of ant swarms.
+We will unleash a number of waves of ants onto our starting node, and have them explore our graph until they visited all nodes and end up back at the starting node.
+As they explore the graph, they leave behind a pheromone trail that will encourage other ants to also take that route.
+The better (shorter, in our case) a route is, the stronger the pheromone trail, and the more chance there is that another ant will prefer to take that route, leaving behind additional pheromones to further strenghten that path.
+To also introduce some sense of exploration, and to avoid local minima, pheromones will evaporate over time.
+While getting myself familiar with the overall concept and the details behind it, several clips of HK Lam, [like this one and others](https://www.youtube.com/watch?v=jNd7QJQH-kk){:target="_blank"} helped my understanding out tremendously.
+He has playlists on several interesting topics in the same sphere, definitely check them out!
+The full code of the algorithm:

 ``` python
 async def ant_colony(graph: Graph, distances: dict[tuple[int, int], int],
                      max_swarms: int, max_no_improvement: int) -> AsyncIterator[AlgorithmResult]: